 On seeing us the man who was shouting at the top of his voice asked one of the boys to clean the desk and bench for us.
-Oh,, by the way,, did I tell you there were no tables and chairs like the one you find in restaurants, instead, there were desks and benches and people sat in groups to enjoy the food.
-No one comes here for ambience but one and only Hing-er Kochuri.
+Oh, by the way, did I tell you there were no tables and chairs like the ones you find in restaurants, instead, there were desks and benches and people sat in groups to enjoy the food.
+No one comes here for ambiance but one and only Hing-er Kochuri.

 Also, Read – Top 5 Markets for Shopping in Kolkata

 I have been using the word Hing too often, Hing means “Asafoetida” which is a common ingredient used in most Indian curries.
 It smells really good.
 “Kochuri” is a kind of Indian Pastry often stuffed with bruised pulses.
 You must also read my previous post on the top food items that you must eat when in Kolkata.
 It was something more than your regular Biryani and puchkas.
 I want to share my experience and thus as I wrote the previous post on Top five food that you must eat in Kolkata.

 The wait ended and there came our plate full of Hing-er Kochuri, there were five of them and to accompany the Kochuris they served Channa’s dal.
 The combination was deadly I tell you and for a foodie bong like me, it seemed nothing more than bliss.